azzamsa/awesome-cl-software/README.md

 ### Chat

 - [Lisp-chat](https://github.com/ryukinix/lisp-chat) - An experimental minimal chat.
 [MIT].
-- [Collen](https://github.com/Shinmera/colleen) - Common Lisp IRC bot with a modular framework.
-- [Lichat](https://shirakumo.github.io/maiden/clients/lichat/) - Lichat client for Maiden.
-[Artistic License 2.0]
+- [Maiden](https://github.com/Shirakumo/maiden) - Common Lisp collection of systems to help you build applications and libraries that interact with chat servers.
+Includes clients for IRC, Lichat and Relay. [zlib License]

 See also: